A Guide For New Pet Owners

 3. Don’t leave foods such as chocolate and wine glasses lying around on sitting rooms side tables to avoid nasty pet toxicity accidents when you’re not looking or get distracted.

 4. Don’t leave food plates lying around in the dining room or lounge where your pet can sneak up and snatch any food left on your plates.
-Finish your meal and remove the plates to the kitchen area for washing up, stored at waist height and not accessible.
 Pets will use chairs to clamber onto tables!
+Finish your meal and remove the plates to the kitchen area out of reach, ready for washing up.

 5. Don’t leave any drugs and medicines by the bedside table or low reach in the bathroom.
-Dogs and cats will try to eat pills if left lying around.
+Dogs particularly, cats and even rabbits will try to eat pills if left lying around.
 Put them safely away in a secure medicine cupboard.

 \\\ Rabbit Foods